-The Report sets out the four parts of the Central Bank's IAF proposal:
+The Report sets out the four parts of the Central Bank's IAF:

-- Conduct Standards which set out the behaviour the Central Bank expects of Firms and the individuals working within them; - A Senior Executive Accountability Regime (the "SEAR")which places obligations on certain Firms and senior individuals within them to set out where responsibility and decision-making lies for their business, to ensure clearer accountability.
-The Central Bank has proposed that, in the first instance, this will apply to credit institutions, insurance undertakings and certain investment firms; - Enhancements to the current Regime, which will increase the focus on the responsibility of Firms by requiring Firms to proactively assess individuals in CFs on an ongoing basis; and - A unified enforcement process, which would enable the Central Bank to pursue individuals directly for their own misconduct rather than having to link the misconduct to their participation in a regulatory breach by their Firm.
+- Conduct Standards which set out the behaviour the Central Bank expects of Firms and the individuals working within them; - A Senior Executive Accountability Regime (the "SEAR") which places obligations on certain Firms and senior individuals (equivalent to individuals conducting PCFs under the Regime) to set out where responsibility and decision-making lies for their business, to ensure clearer accountability.
+The Central Bank has proposed that, in the first instance, the SEAR will apply to credit institutions, insurance undertakings and certain investment firms; - Enhancements to the current Regime, which will increase the focus on the responsibility of Firms by requiring Firms to proactively assess individuals in CFs on an ongoing basis; and - A unified enforcement process, which would enable the Central Bank to pursue individuals directly for their own misconduct rather than having to link the misconduct to their participation in a regulatory breach by their Firm.